Cybersecurity threats are all too real for housing organizations and take many forms, including phishing, ransomware, and business email compromise.

 While cybercriminals have multiple attack vectors at their disposal, many cyberattacks on housing organizations start with what looks like an innocent email.
 Researchers recently analyzed 55.5 million business emails and found that roughly one in every 99 emails is a phishing attack.
 Of those attacks, 25 percent bypassed default email security measures.
 Phishing emails typically include a link or attachment that, when clicked, allows cybercriminals to access sensitive data and install ransomware—malicious software that prevents users from accessing their computer files, systems, or networks.

-So, what can your housing organization do to secure itself in the face of advanced cybersecurity threats?
+Securing your housing organization in the face of advanced cybersecurity threats

 Treat these threats like any risk your organization faces—with proactive and reactive measures, including insurance coverage for an added layer of protection.

 Cyber insurance is designed to mitigate losses from cyber incidents, including data destruction, damage to software and hardware, ransom payments, business interruptions, breach incident response and crisis management, and legal claims.

 Angel Fear, a regional manager with HAI Group's Account Services team, works directly with several housing organizations that have experienced ransomware attacks.
 She's seen the behind-the-scenes costs of these attacks (e.g., ongoing vendor and legal fees, ransom payments, software and hardware updates, additional staff, new security protocols, etc.) add up to millions of dollars in six months or less.
 Standard property and general liability insurance policies don't cover most aspects of a cyberattack.
 Without a cyber insurance policy, organizations typically have no option but to pay most breach-related costs out-of-pocket.

 "If you're a public or affordable housing organization, you're going to want cyber insurance coverage," Fear said.